 For CO² to properly dissolve in to the beer, the liquid needs to be cooler than 15°C (60°F), which was about 10°C less than what it was in my cool box.

 The only solution was to put the keg in my fridge.
 I have a small fridge.
 To fit the keg I had to remove all the shelves and the vegetable tray and then I still had to squeeze to close the door.
 And there wasn’t space for much else – tomato sauce, a few veggies and whatever I could fit in the door.

-I propped up the rubber mallet I use for capping bottles onto a box under the fridge door, just to make sure the door didn’t pop open during the night.
+I propped up the rubber mallet I use for capping bottles onto a box under the fridge door, just to make sure the door didn’t pop open during the night (see the picture above).

 This is problematic for two reasons – first, depending on the temperature of your beer, you need a relatively low PSI for carbonation – somewhere between 2 to 4 PSI, and secondly when you dispense it the pressure has to be between 5 and 8 PSI.